 The prevalence of APD in children has been estimated at 2-7% in US and UK populations (Chermak & Musiek, 2007; Bamiou et al., 2001).
 Musiek, Gollegly, Lamb, & Lamb (1990) estimate that 3-7% of school-aged children have learning disabilities, and that a major portion of this number would also have APD.
 Brewer et al. (2016) state that APD prevalence in children may be approximately 10% taking into account comorbidity with other developmental disorders with which APD occurs.

 Auditory Processing Disorder (APD) can be confusing to understand.
 The best way to explain it is this: our five senses are touching, smelling, hearing, seeing, and tasting.
 All of my five senses work just fine.
 APD does have the “auditory” in it, which has to do with hearing.
 The processing part is my brain.
 My brain and ears don’t work well together, and my brain doesn’t process all the gazillion things I hear correctly.
 It’s like if someone is half sleeping.
 They can hear fine, but their brain isn’t fully on.
 That’s what I deal with on a daily basis, but use strategies to be successful and get around this day to day battle.

 “What does Mrs. Jones mean we will be bent tomorrow?”
 I thought to myself.

-“We are presenting tomorrow?” she responded, laughing as she walked away after the bell.
+“I don’t get it?”
+I asked my friend.“We are presenting tomorrow?” she responded, laughing as she walked away after the bell.